 Jos, our Health Services Coordinator, works as an educator in the clinic and is available throughout the week for questions and follow-up.
 Sometimes we have other Health Educators working in the clinic too, such as Nikki, Gabrielle and Allyson.

 Dr. Tellier is our regular physician.
-He is a family doctor/generalist who has been working with us for close to three decades!
+He is a family doctor/generalist who has been working with us for over three decades!
 Dr. T is only available during clinic times.

 Other clinic staff: